-Why S.A.L.V.E.
-Briquettes?
+Why S.A.L.V.E. briquettes?

 S.A.L.V.E. works with young people living on the streets of Jinja to help them leave the streets, return home to their families and re-enter education.

-We are training the young people undergoing rehabilitation to make briquettes, offering them a new skill that they could use to help them earn a living when they return home to their families.
+We are training the young people undergoing rehabilitation with us to make briquettes, offering them a new skill that they could use to help them earn a living when they return home to their families.

 Additionally, any income generated from the programme will go straight back into our work to help more young people leave the streets.

 Briquettes require a special stove to be used for cooking.
 Briquette stoves are made using clay and a metallic casing.

 The clay heats up and the stove retains the heat, which means that you can cook on the stove for longer.

 Briquette stoves come in a range of sizes and prices and we would be happy to advise you on which size would be most suitable for your needs.